 - Most business schools require 2 to 3 LOR’s.
 Choose your recommenders carefully.
 It is advisable to get work-related recommendations.

 - The most important point in selecting a recommender is that he or she should know you intimately and should have worked with you closely.

 - Essays are the most crucial component of the application as they provide you with the opportunity to describe yourself on a professional and personal level.

 - A good application with bad essays will lead to a reject, and an application with a low GMAT score or poor college marks can still get an admission offer if they are compensated with very well-written essays.

 - Most B-schools have their own specific essay questions rather than generic personal statements.

 - Admissions essays for B-Schools require that you keep the narrative flow smooth and logical.
-Give specific examples to each point mentioned e.g. if you write that you have strong leadership qualities, then prove that statement with one or two examples where these have displayed your leadership skills in quantifiable way at your work place or university.
+Give specific examples to each point mentioned e.g. if you write that you have strong leadership qualities, then prove that statement with one or two examples where these have displayed your leadership skills in a quantifiable way at your workplace or university.

 - Keep the language uncomplicated to avoid making grammatical errors.

 Why do some schools request an extensive cover letter?